gbull122/TNCode/README.md

 # TNCode

-Experimental data analysis platform using R from C# with Microsoft RTVS, https://github.com/microsoft/rtvs.
+Experimental data analysis platform investigating ways to allow non-programmers to access tools like R without having to code or run scripts.
+Must be flexible enough to ‘easily’ add functions and custom analysis methods.
+Also want to be able to ‘plug in modules' written in C# allowing access too many other analysis tools.

-Implemented with WPF, Prism and AvalonDock,
+Implemented in C# with WPF, Prism and AvalonDock,

+R integration using Microsoft RTVS, https://github.com/microsoft/rtvs.

 Using code and ideas from various projects,

 * https://github.com/PrismLibrary/Prism-Samples-Wpf